THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 </div>

 ## Overview
-This repository contains the implementation to train the **gLIA** model, a hybrid of the **Interactive Activation (IA)** framework and the **Generalized Lotka-Volterra (gLV)** model.
+This repository contains the implementation to train the **gLIA** model, a hybrid of the **Interactive Activation (IA)** and **Generalized Lotka-Volterra (gLV)** models.
 Both are first-order, autonomous, quadratic ordinary differential equations (ODEs), but IA's peculiarities make it analytically challenging.
 This study explores whether a gLV-endowed IA model can be trained effectively and compares its performance to an IA baseline on a simple word recognition task, evaluating classification accuracy and robustness.
 Training relies on the excellent [TorchDiffEq PyTorch library](https://github.com/rtqichen/torchdiffeq).

 *All models and analyses can be found in the notebook [gLIA_ODE.ipynb](https://colab.research.google.com/github/THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/blob/main/gLIA_ODE.ipynb)